sciurusl/sciurusl.github.io/_posts/2017-10-27-10-REST-JAVA-MeetingScheduler-backend.markdown

 layout: post
 title: Meeting Scheduler backend in Java using REST
 date: 2017-10-27 18:09:50 +0300
-img: userDAO.jpg
+img: MeetingScheduler/userDAO.jpg
 tags: [JAVA, REST]
 ---

-As part of a semestral project, in a team of two, we created a backend of a meeting scheduler JAVA application using REST.
+As a semestral project in a team of two, we created a backend of a meeting scheduler JAVA application using REST.
 To test the application, we have written 58 unit tests and even tested it in

 The system description: